-The final part of our blog series on ROI covers a worked example of our approach to measuring the real ROI of a marketing campaign, and concludes by emphasizing the importance of adopting a consistent approach to ROI measurement over time to enable benchmarking.
+The final part of our blog series on ROI covers a worked example of our approach to measuring the real ROI of a marketing campaign, and concludes by emphasizing the importance of adopting a consistent approach to tracking marketing ROI over time to enable benchmarking.

 Worked Example of Marketing ROI calculation